23 School Britannia

 ‘Mr. Davis, You’ve got it at last.
 We’re only here for the beer.’

 ’They strained to get out of the classroom like greyhounds in the slip.
+They thought they were too cool for school.
 These Crombie boys, like other wayward youths throughout the country wore Crombie coats, Harrington jackets, with silk hankies and tie pins in their top pockets.
 The principal told me they were all alike in so many disrespects.
 I was advised, seeing I was the next victim, neither to get too close nor go too hard on them but to just hold the ring :

 ‘I’ll make sure I keep them on side.’